mafintosh/root/README.md

 app.listen(8080);
 ```

-all routing is supported by the [router](https://github.com/gett/router) module. see more usage examples [here](https://github.com/mafintosh/root/blob/master/examples/)
+all routing is supported by the [router](https://github.com/gett/router) module.

 ## middleware